 To Listen and Record:

-On of the AMWRRI’s objectives is initiating an oral history project.
+One of AMWRRI’s objectives is the long-term oral history project.

-Arab and Muslim women’s experiences are not documented, traced, and known, which makes it challenging to identify the issues that significantly affect these women’s lives and difficult to find solutions that would enhance their situations.
-Moreover, obtaining written materials on women’s histories and experiences can be quite burdensome for scholars, researchers, and students interested in researching the Arab and Muslim community specifically within greater Milwaukee.
-The project aims to solve this problem.
-Through oral interviews and surveys, AMWRRI’s interviewers will document Arab and Muslim women’s social histories, focusing on the experiences of first, second, and third generations of Arab and Muslim women.
+Arab and Muslim American women’s experiences are not documented, traced, and known, which makes it difficult to identify the issues that significantly affect these women’s lives and difficult to find the solutions that would enhance their situations.
+Moreover, scholars, researchers, and students interested in researching the Arab and Muslim community in greater Milwaukee find it difficult to obtain written materials on women’s histories and experiences.
+The project documents Arab and Muslim women’s social histories through oral interviews and surveys, focusing on the experiences of first, second, and third generations of Arab and Muslim women.

 To Help and Act